 Maureen’s enthusiasm for architecture was cultivated through her time spent living abroad, during which she enjoyed exploring Europe’s medieval towns.
 As a senior associate, Maureen is an integral part of the interior architecture team.

-Ted Leviss is a Fairfield native and joined MPF Architects originally in 1999.
+Ted Leviss is a Fairfield native and joined Mark P. Finlay Architects originally in 1999.
 Previous to that, Ted work for Connecticut architecture firms Newman Architects and Kagan Architects and Planners.

 Ted has a Bachelor’s degree from the University of Vermont and a Master’s from the NewSchool of Architecture and Design and has studied in Italy and Denmark.

-Ted is a LEED AP and a licensed general contractor and he lives in Fairfield with his wife and children.
+Ted is a LEED AP and a licensed general contractor and he has recently returned to Fairfield with his wife and children.

 Senior Architectural Associate